Paradeluxe/Praditor/README.md

 _Note_.
 All the other audio files will also be added to the list.

+### run algorithm and extract onsets

+Hit `Extract`.
+Wait for a while until the results come out.
+Onsets are in blue, offsets are in green.

 ### play and stop

 Press <kbd>F5</kbd> to play the audio signal that is currently presented in the window.